Sustainable Agriculture Institute

 Genetic information and disability

-Confidentiality and respect to our employees’ rights are important to us.
+Confidentiality and respect for our employees’ rights are important to us.

 - use any genetic information and disability status to disadvantage our employees in any way.